flutter/website/tutorials/layout/index.md

 <a name="step-6"></a>
 ### Step 6: Put it together

-The final step assembles the pieces together.
+In the final step, you assemble the pieces together.
 The widgets are arranged in a ListView, rather than a Column, because it automatically scrolls when running the app on a small device.